Blendify/blender-manual/blender_docs/manual/animation/shape_keys.rst

 Workflow For Relative Shape Keys
 ================================

-This example shows you how to make a cube mesh transform in to a sphere.
+This example shows you how to make a cube mesh transform into a sphere.

 - In *Object Mode* add two shape keys via the *Shape Key Panel*.